Spider Control: Protect Your Home

 Finally, some species of web-spinners and active hunters will leave egg sacs and cocoons inside the home.
 As spiders tend to produce hundreds of eggs at a time, the sacs and cocoons generally suggest the presence of a large population of the arachnids in the home.

 As spiders rarely enter homes in the first place, homeowners need only heed simple preventative measures.
 Controlling the level of humidity in attics, basements, and other dark areas of the home deters spiders from settling.
 Sealing or caulking points of entry, like cracks in the foundation or around doors and windows, helps deter their ability to get inside.
 Cleaning up woodpiles and other attractive hiding places outside further reduces the chances of finding spiders in or near the home.
 Lastly, removing outside webs and changing outdoor lighting reduces the availability of prey, which compels spiders to look elsewhere for food.

 Tips for Removal from Home

-If spiders have already moved in, Mid-Atlantic homeowners enjoy several easily executed options for removal.
+If spiders have already moved in, homeowners have a few options for removal.
 Vacuuming, for example, is an effective means of elimination.
 Adult spiders, eggs, and webs can all be vacuumed up, and the dust inside vacuum bags quickly suffocates adults.
 As unnerving as people may find the prospect, capturing and releasing spiders outside the home is also an effective method of sending the pests on their way.
 As a last resort, people may turn to insecticides or pesticides.
 Homeowners who have reached the need for chemicals, or who suffer from black widow or brown recluse spider infestations, should contact a licensed pest control specialist.

 Spiders are sometimes called “scary insects” but spiders are not insects.
 To be a true insect, entomologically speaking, the specimen must have six legs and three body segments: head, thorax, and abdomen.
 Spiders have two body segments and eight legs.